BBBase-EHeresy-PPPub/PPPub/docs/scenarios/defence_of_the_north.md

 With the attack of the Orcs and Wargs, Gollum sees a chance to escape his Elven captors.
 The Elves must fend off the assault and ensure that they do not let Gollum slip through their fingers.

 The game lasts until one force has completed their objective.
 The Good player wins if at the end of any turn all the Orcs and Wargs have been slain.
 The Evil player wins immediately if Gollum escapes the board via the southern board edge.
-If Gollum is slain, the best result the Good player can achieve is a draw.

 **SPECIAL RULES**

-*Gollum* — *The attack on the Elves has given Gollum an opportunity to sneak away unseen, and he will not risk being recaptured if he can help it.*
+* **Gollum**

 Gollum does not have the Ring in this Scenario.
 Additionally, Gollum may not charge enemy models, though he will fight as normal if he is charged.

-*Elven Prisoner* — *Aragorn has entrusted Gollum to the Elves, and they will not bring harm upon the creature unless they have no other option.*
+* **Elven Prisoner**

+If Gollum is slain, the best result the Good player can achieve is a draw.

 **PARTICIPANTS**